Calibrated Selective Classification: Technical details

-We use a Laplace kernel with $\sigma = 0.2$ for our choice of universal kernel $k$ in S-MMCE.
-All models are trained in \texttt{PyTorch}, while high-level input features for $g$ are computed with \texttt{sklearn}.
+All models are trained in \texttt{PyTorch}~\cite{NEURIPS2019_9015}, while high-level input features (\S\ref{sec:implementation}) for $g$ are computed with \texttt{sklearn}~\cite{scikit-learn}.
 We compute the S-MMCE with samples of size 1024 (of examples with the same perturbation $t \in \mathcal{T}$ applied), with a combined batch size of $m = 32$.
-We train all models for 5 epochs, with 50k examples per epoch (7.8k updates total).
-The loss weight hyper-parameters $\lambda_1$ and $\lambda_2$ were set to $|\mathcal{D}|$ = 1024 and 1e-3, respectively. $\kappa$, in our top-$\kappa$ calibration error loss, is set to 4.
-Our code will be made available at \url{www.github.com/ajfisch/calibrated-selection}.
+We train all models for 5 epochs, with 50k samples (where one ``sample'' is a batch $\mathcal{D}$ of $1024$ perturbed examples) per epoch ($\approx$ 7.8k updates total at the combined batch size of $32$).
+The loss hyper-parameters $\lambda_1$ and $\lambda_2$ were set to $|\mathcal{D}|^{-0.5}$ = $1/32$ and $1e$-$2 \times |\mathcal{D}|^{-1} \approx 1e$-$5$, respectively.
+The $\kappa$ in our top-$\kappa$ calibration error loss is set to 4.\looseness=-1